What is in this leaflet

 Things you must do

-If you or someone you know is demonstrating any of the following warning signs of suicide while taking this medicine, contact your doctor or health professional immediately or go to the nearest hospital for treatment:
+If you or someone you know is showing warning signs of suicide- related behaviour while taking Mirtanza, contact your doctor or a mental health professional right away or go to the nearest hospital for treatment.
+These signs include

 - thoughts or talk of self-harm or harm to others